Office: Room 313, Meliora Hall, University of Rochester

 CV (PDF) | Publications for Download

-I am a postdoctoral researcher at the Center for Language Sciences, at the University of Rochester Brain and Cognitive Sciences Department, where I'm working with Dr. Richard Aslin.
-Here, I am beginning a longitudinal study that incorporates at-home video recordings with in-lab experiments, geared specifically at gaining a better understanding of how visual and linguistic experience interact in early word-learning.
-This website may soon change as I transition to Rochester from University of Pennsylvania, where I finished my PhD in July, 2013.
+Here at Rochester, I am conducting a longitudinal study that incorporates at-home video recordings with in-lab experiments, geared specifically at gaining a better understanding of how visual and linguistic experience interact in early word-learning.

 Click here to hear a short BBC interview with me about our 2012 PNAS paper.

 Click here to read about my latest research on the NIH Director's Blog

 A short video clip showing an infant's behavior in our PNAS Study

 This video is part of the ancillary teaching materials for Erica Hoff's Language Development textbook

 Penn Infant Language Center